NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 ### Using the Configuration Flag for Explain Only Mode

-Starting with version 22.02 of the RAPIDS Accelerator, the plugin can be run in explain only mode.
+Starting with version 22.02, the RAPIDS Accelerator can be run in explain only mode.
 This mode allows you to run on a CPU cluster and can help us understand the potential GPU plan and if there are any unsupported features.
 Basically it will log the output which is the same as the driver logs with `spark.rapids.sql.explain=all`.